Skip to content

 bool

-True if other's schema is a subset of this variable's schema.
+True if other's schema is a subset of this variable's schema, or if the string key exists in the schema properties.

 Source code in synalinks/src/backend/common/variables.py